usds/SME-QA-Website/pages/phases/job-announcement/recruiting.md

 <p class="usa-intro">
   {{ page.intro }}
 </p>
 High applicant volume from USAJOBS often convinces agencies they don't need to recruit for their positions.
 Recruitment is key to ensure a strong talent pipeline at the beginning of the process.
+If you give notice with a USAJOBS event (or otherwise ensure that information about the position is broadly/widely available, you may recruit for your posting with details from the JOA before applications are open.)

 ### Use personal and professional referrals